More efficient tracking of job applications for recruiters

 During the workshop, valuable insights emerged, such as the unclear functioning of review emojis.

-- There was also a clear visual indicator that an application had no review; the neutral emoji was used for both a neutral review and a missing one.
-As a result, users had to open an application to distinguish between these two.
+Unclear dual use of the neutral emoji, the neutral emoji was used for both a neutral review and a missing one.
+As a result, users had to open an application to distinguish between these two

-- The application on the dashboard differentiated between reviews filled by you as the logged-in user and those filled by another user through a difference in brightness, but this was perceived as confusing and unnecessary.
+Unclear status diffrenation, The application on the dashboard differentiated between reviews filled by you as the logged-in user and those filled by another user through a difference in brightness, but this was perceived as confusing and unnecessary..

 The reviews on the dashboard have been simplified: only the most recent review is displayed instead of an average, and there is no longer any distinction made regarding who filled out this review.
 However, a clear history is provided on the detail page so that the full history can be viewed.